NeatU CSS Framework

 Hey, this is red alert with border.

-Hey, this is brown colored alert with a more prominent border.
+Hey, this is orange colored alert with a more prominent border.

 Hey, this alert is a little round around the corners.